If you are wondering “which horses are running today after having wind surgery?”, we have you covered.

 The British Horseracing Authority (BHA) has today announced that, as of 19 January 2018, racecards will be able to carry information that confirms when a horse is having its first run after having undergone a wind surgery.

-The enhanced data is great to provide openness and transparency for betting customers and helps generate data for equine health and welfare research.
+The enhanced data is excellent for providing transparency to betting customers and for generating data for equine health and welfare research.

 Racecards will highlight “WS” but will not display the specific type of wind surgery.

-Here is an example of a horse racing racecard which shows “WS” beside the racehorse weight to highlight the horse is running after a wind operation for the 1st time.
+Here is an example of a horse racing racecard that shows “WS” beside the racehorse’s weight to highlight that the horse is running after a wind operation for the first time.

 Types of Wind Surgeries

-Here are the different types of wind surgeries available for racehorses:
+Here are the different kinds of wind surgeries available for racehorses:

 Hobday Wind Surgery

-The hobday wind operation is a simple wind procedure and you could see improvement in them the first or second time out after this surgery.
-It is common you could see an immediate improvement in the first run since the hobday in comparison to others which might take a few runs.
+The holiday wind operation is a simple wind procedure, and you could see improvement in them the first or second time out after this surgery.
+It is common to see an immediate improvement in the first run after the holiday, whereas others might take a few runs.

-In the Hobday horse racing wind operation procedure the laryngeal ventricles and vocal cord are removed surgically to encourage scarring.
+In the Hobday horse racing wind operation procedure, the laryngeal ventricles and vocal cords are removed surgically to encourage scarring.

-The scar tissue acts to stabilize the area and prevents vibrations in the larynx, hence reducing or removing the noise.
+The scar tissue acts to stabilise the area and prevents vibrations in the larynx, hence reducing or removing the noise.

 Soft Palate Cautery Wind Surgery

-It may take a few runs before you see improvement on the soft palate cautery wind surgery as if a horse’s soft palate is unstable, they basically choke in a race and lose their confidence, hence why may need a few runs to get confidence back into them after soft palate cautery
+It may take a few runs before you see improvement in the soft palate cautery wind surgery.
+As a horse’s silky palate is unstable, they essentially choke in a race and lose their confidence.
+Hence, they may need a few runs to regain confidence after soft palate cautery.

 Tie Back or Tie Forward Wind Surgeries

-Tie-back or tie-forward wind surgeries are the most complicated wind surgeries and are required for laryngeal hemiplegia (one side of the larynx becomes paralyzed and doesn’t function properly and effectively limits air intake by up to 50%).
+Tie-back or tie-forward wind surgeries are the most complicated wind surgeries.
+They are required for laryngeal hemiplegia (one side of the larynx becomes paralysed and doesn’t function properly, effectively limiting air intake by up to 50%).

-Tie back and tie forward are complicated and sometimes they work and sometimes they don’t.
+Tie back and tie forward are complicated, and sometimes they work, while at other times, they don’t.

 It would usually take a run or two to build confidence back in the racehorse before you might see improvement.